 You know how the story ends.
 Our client moved his tax work to the new firm and was so happy with their response that he eventually moved all of his to them.
 His old accountant returned from his vacation to find that he had lost his largest client.

-When I asked my client if he wanted to add anything to this story for my blog, he said that he learned everything he knows about from Woody Allen.
+When I asked my client if he wanted to add anything to this story for my blog, he said that he learned everything he knows about service from Woody Allen.

 “Eighty percent of is showing up.”